Michio Itō: Europe

 In 1915, when he was planning to perform in London, Itō collaborated with the English composer Gustav Holst on the musical accompaniment.
-As a starting point for the basic themes, Holst sat and took notes while Itō whistled Japanese folk tunes to him.
+As a starting point for the basic themes, Holst sat and took notes while Itō whistled Japanese folk tunes to him, providing most of the themes.
 The result was Holst's orchestral work, the Japanese Suite, Op.
 33.

 Although he had very little money, Itō moved within the artistic community and high society during his time in London.
 He was friends with Ezra Pound, and his social circle included Lady Cunard and Thomas Beecham.
 He danced a Chopin waltz, accompanied by an orchestra conducted by Henry Wood.

 Itō left Japan as a teenager to study classic music in Paris.
 After learning musical theory using Dalcroze eurhythmics in Hellerau in Germany, he started to explore modern dance.
 He was an associate of William Butler Yeats, Angna Enters, Isamu Noguchi, Louis Horst, Ted Shawn, Martha Graham, Lillian Powell, Vladimir Rosing, Pauline Koner, Madame Sonia Serova, Lester Horton and others.
 He danced with the Anglo-Indian dancer Roshanara in 1917, and with French-Indian dancer Nyota Inyoka in 1923–1924.

 In 1923, he married dancer Hazel Agnes Wright (1902 -1971), who performed professionally as Hazel Wright; they divorced in 1936.
 They had two children, Donald (1925–1969) and Gerald.
 Their son Gerald "Jerry" Tamekichi Ito (1927–2007) became an actor.